Trineedswater/PermIterPy/README.md

 ## Usage

-Initialise the PermIter object and obtain the next permutation by calling the function.
+Initialise the PermIter object and obtain the next permutation by calling next_permutation().